akosiaris/collectd_transmission/doc/intro.rst

 Some of these metrics are per session, some session cumulative, some are session independent.
-Their type 'current', 'cumulative', 'general' is set in the name of the metric
+Their type 'current', 'cumulative', 'general' is set in the name of the metric and the name of the metric is mostly self explanatory